About

 Description of your department culture

 The University of Denver is a private university with about 12,000 students located in a thriving metropolis at the base of the Rocky Mountains.
-The Department of Physics and Astronomy underwent a strong expansion with eight tenure-track and two teaching professor positions filled since 2006.
-We offer research programs in astrophysics, biophysics and condensed matter physics.
-Our diverse and dynamic faculty of 12 includes 4 women and come from 7 different countries.
-We provide an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.
+The Department of Physics and Astronomy offers research programs in astrophysics, biophysics and condensed matter physics.
+Our diverse and dynamic faculty of 12 includes 4 women and come from 8 different countries.
+By prioritizing the thrive and success of our students, we provide an attentive, hands-on research and learning community for undergraduate and graduate students up through the PhD level.